joehou45/Voron-Drawer/README.md

 For Voron 250/300 -
  1. Please use shorter drawer slides (waiting for user feedback).
+ 2. Please resize the Acrylic board (see the DXF folder)
- 2. Make sure you have enough floor space for your machine, and maybe make some devices/location adjustments.
+ 3. Make sure you have enough floor space for your machine, and maybe make some devices/location adjustments.